 I touched on this relationship here as well:

 I recently happened on this antique postcard of the Ross Mansion (aka Hickory Hill) which was built by the brother of W.D.
-Ross, Rosslyn’s original in the early 1820s.
+Ross, Rosslyn’s original owner in the early 1820s.
 Hickory Hill still presides handsomely at the intersection of Elm Street and Church Street.
 (Source: Hickory Hill and Rosslyn » Rosslyn Redux)

 In the case above, “recently” was sometime around May 19, 2011 when I published the post, “Hickory Hill and Rosslyn“.